-Gabelli School of Business – Fordham University
+Gabelli School of Business – Fordham University - Full-Time MBA

 Fordham Full-Time MBA Program Structure

-Currently, the program follows a cohort structure, meaning that full-time MBA students take all of their courses together– helping them to make strong connections with each other and build their professional networks throughout the program.
-As well as the regular fall and spring terms, students also participate in a pre-term orientation, a winter intersession each year, and a summer term that consists of an internship.
+Currently, the program follows a cohort structure, meaning that full-time MBA students take all of their courses together.
+This helps them to make strong connections with each other and build their professional networks throughout the program.
+In addition to the regular fall and spring terms, students also participate in a pre-term orientation, a winter intersession each year, and a summer term that consists of an internship.

 Full-time students are eligible for a number of need- and merit-based scholarships.
 These include the Hitachi Minority Scholarship for minority students; the Emily L. and Robert E. Smith Scholarship for female students pursuing international studies; and the Linda Perrin Taber Pollack and Roy Howard Pollack Scholarship for second-year students demonstrating academic merit and financial need.